Rashi Synagogue: History

 Following the Franco-Prussian War and the German annexation of Alsace-Lorraine, a Jewish community returned to Troyes as Ashkenazi Jews from Germany moved to the city.

 After the Second World War, the local Jewish community did not have a synagogue.
 In July 1951, Rabbi Abba Samoun arrived in Troyes to try and rebuild the community.
-In 1960, the Diocese of Troyes sold the rectory of Madeleine Church of Troyes, at 5 Rue Brunneval, to the community in order to become the new synagogue.
+In 1960, the Diocese of Troyes sold the rectory of Madeleine Church of Troyes, at 5 Rue Brunneval, to the community to become the new synagogue.
 In 1966 the community extended to 7 and 9 Rue Brunneval.
 The prayer hall was extended in 1986.

 On 1989 the European University Rashi Institute was founded, creating a research institute open to all, partnering with the University of Reims-Champagne-Ardenne.
 It was opened by author Elie Wiesel and Chief Rabbi of France Samuel Sirat.
 It offers research programs in Jewish history, Jewish philosophy as well as modern Arabic and Hebrew.
 In 1990 a memorial to Rashi was dedicated in front of the Théâtre de Champagne.
 The memorial, designed and created by sculptor Raymond Moretti, is a black and white sphere.

 On 2011, the community underwent a renovation process of the buildings.
 The buildings reopened on September 4, 2016, in front of Haim Korsia, Chief Rabbi of France.
 A museum, the Rashi House, was created, reconstructing the Rabbi's study hall.

 In June 2019, the site was chosen for a world congress of Jewish women, titled "The Women of Rashi".
 French Rabbis Delphine Horvilleur, Pauline Bebe and Floriane Chinsky all attended.

 Description

 The building was developed on the site of a former abbey dating back to the 16th century.
-It was built in the renaissance style and was restored in the 20th and 21st century.
+It was built in the Renaissance style and was restored in the 20th and 21st century.
 The compound is made up of a timber-frame house with corbel arches dating back to the 16th century and another house dating back to the 18th century.